 What Pronto did for me was to build a WordPress website with these details already figured out.
 Pronto engineered the best practices into their website platform, and after 3,400 sites built, they can deftly avoid the common pitfalls on my behalf, so I just get to enjoy the benefits of WordPress.

 Also, Pronto does the heavy lifting for me whenever I want.
 If I need a new landing page for an ad campaign, I just make a request, and they get to work.
 If I need to update an item in the “Recommended Products” section, I give them the details, and they are off and running.
 This “always-on” support has been particularly valuable as our marketing has ramped up, and our needs for the website are reacting to what’s working, what’s not, and new things we want to try.

 I think back to when we were self-managing the website with hourly support from a freelance developer/designer, and I don’t think we’d feel nearly as confident on the marketing side of the business.
 Not knowing how much paid hourly work we’d need to buy to launch a campaign would make estimating ROI a nightmare.
 We’d probably leave a lot of opportunity on the table because we’d only make “sure bets,” which are rare.
 With marketing, you need to try a lot of stuff to see what works, and you’re often surprised by what does.

 In terms of apples-to-apples value, doing DIY Squarespace with a freelancer versus Pronto’s Managed WordPress site, we probably spent ~$4,000 over the first year on Squarespace.
 With Pronto, we’d have paid clearly scoped out one-time fee.
 So it would have saved us money and a lot of headaches just to have gone with Pronto from the beginning.

-Now that we'd been live with Pronto and seen the benefits of increased traffic, leads, and agility in keeping up with our marketing demands, the monthly cost is more than ROI positive for us.
+Now that we’d been live with Pronto and seen the benefits of increased traffic, leads, and agility in keeping up with our marketing demands, the predictable monthly support cost and maintenance is more than ROI positive for us.